Who Is Candice Bergen?

-Candice Bergen was born on May 9, 1946, in Beverly Hills, California.
-She started out in modeling, but began acting in 1966.
-She received an Oscar nomination for her role in the 1982 film Gandhi.
-She's best known for her title role on the sitcom Murphy Brown.
-She won five Emmy's for the show, which ran for 10 seasons.
+Born on May 9, 1946, in Beverly Hills, California, Candice Bergen started out as a model before turning to acting.
+She received an Oscar nomination for her role in the 1979 film Starting Over.
+Bergen is best known for her title role on the sitcom Murphy Brown, winning five Emmys during the show's original 10-year run.
 She also co-starred with William Shatner on ABC's Boston Legal starting in 2005.

 Actress Candice Bergen was born on May 9, 1946, in Beverly Hills, California.
 The daughter of ventriloquist Edgar Bergen and model Frances Westerman Bergen, Candice started her career as part of her father's act alongside his puppets Charlie McCarthy and Mortimer Snerd.
 She began modeling as a teenager before graduating and going into acting with the 1966 film The Group.

 The show and its title character became nationally infamous in 1992, when Vice President Dan Quayle attacked the single mother TV character for being a poor role model.
-Her portrayal of Murphy as a hard-hitting journalist was so convincing that after Murphy Brown ended, Bergen was considered by the real-life TV news show 60 Minutes for a position as a correspondent.
+Bergen's portrayal of Murphy as a hard-hitting journalist was so convincing that after Murphy Brown ended, she was considered by the real-life TV news show 60 Minutes for a position as a correspondent.
 It might not have been a bad fit, as she is an accomplished photojournalist whose work has appeared in magazines such as Life and Playboy.
-Bergen published her memoir, Knock Wood, in 1984.

 In 2000, Bergen began hosting her own talk show, Exhale with Candice Bergen, on Oxygen, the women's cable network founded by Oprah Winfrey, among others.
-It was later cancelled, but she didn't stay off the air for long.
-Bergen returned to television on the ABC comedy Boston Legal starring opposite William Shatner and James Spader in 2005.
-Playing a high-powered attorney has suited her well, she earned an Emmy Award nomination for her work on the series in 2006.
+It was later cancelled, but she didn't stay off the air for long; Bergen returned to television in 2005 on the ABC comedy Boston Legal, starring opposite William Shatner and James Spader.
+Playing a high-powered attorney suited her well, as she earned Emmy and Golden Globe nominations during the show's five-season run.

 Bergen's brother is Kris Bergen, a film and TV editor.
 She was married to the French filmmaker Louis Malle from 1980 to 1995, when he died of cancer at the age of 63.
 Their daughter Chloe was born in 1985.
 In June 2000, Bergen married her longtime boyfriend, New York real estate executive and philanthropist Marshall Rose.